learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 Another dictionary!
 So thus far, you have a dictionary within a dictionary.
-Once again, investigate what's within this dictionary (JSON calls the equivalent of Python dictionaries Objects.)
+Once again, investigate what's within this dictionary.

 ```python